Finland93/Stock-Analysis-Platform/CONTRIBUTING.md

 ## Code of Conduct

 We value a respectful and inclusive community.
-Therefore, we ask all contributors to abide by our [Code of Conduct].
+Therefore, we ask all contributors to abide by our [Code of Conduct](https://github.com/Finland93/Stock-Analysis-Platform/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project, you agree to follow the guidelines outlined in the code of conduct.

 ## License